-Because I’m a little obsessed with organizing (which you might know from this post all about organizing your makeup drawer), I knew I was going to how to organize baby clothes and all their stuff before they arrived.
+Because I’m a little obsessed with organizing (which you might know from this post all about organizing your makeup drawer), I knew I was going to figure out how to organize baby clothes and all their stuff before our baby’s arrived.
 At times they’re growing out of clothes every month so being able to stay organized is key to staying sane!

 I shared a super quick video of Penelope’s closet on IG stories and so many of you had questions about it so I thought I’d share some more info.